kanhua/Spectral-Response-AQ/README.md

   - The .dll files that required to run TMc300 monochromator is already included in the project directory

-Common Errors when building the software
+Common errors when building the software
 ========================================

   - DLLs of NI libraries not found:  This usually occurs when National Instrument DLLs are updated to a newer version, or this visual stdio project is compiled at different versions of MS Windows.
 Here is the solution: